triton-inference-server/developer_tools/README.md

 1. The name of the backend which will be used to serve this model (the name chosen in step 2)
 2. The names of the input vectors
-3. The value of \alpha
+3. The value of &alpha;
 4. Where to load **c** from

 With this in mind, an example configuration file for the `rapids_linear`